-After a few days of beach hopping and lolling around the house, it was time for a major date night.
+After a few days of beach hopping and lolling around the house (and one outdoor barnyard yoga class, because Martha’s Vineyard), it was time for a major date night.
 We spiff up pretty good for two kids who live in the Thai jungle!

 I had made us a reservation at Down Island, a buzzed-about new restaurant in Oak Bluffs.
 With a five course tasting menu changing once a week, I’d been nervously refreshing their Instagram for ages hoping we’d both love what was being served (okay, it was really only me I was worrying about.)

 I shouldn’t have worried.
 Our waiter graciously offered to swap the two dishes involving fish for a chicken and a vegetable option, and we marveled over each and every inventive course.
 At $59 — without adding on tax, gratuity, and booze — it’s not a meal we would do every day but I would love to return once a summer.
 If it’s good enough for the Obamas, who had bought out the restaurant a few nights prior, it’s good enough for us!

 Down Island will absolutely be on my next Where To Eat in MV edition.